bsenst/weaviate-io/docs/academy/index.md

   <div class="col col--4">
     <AcademyCard
       title="1.2 Weaviate Cloud Service (WCS)"
-      body="What is WCS, and get started using it." buttonType="Click here"
+      body="What is WCS, and how to get started with it." buttonType="Click here"
       badgeType="practical"/>
   </div>